section-engineering-education/engineering-education/articles/Introduction-to-time-series/index.md

 Here are four useful time series analysis techniques:

 1. **Trend**: This is the long-term increase or decrease in the data.
 The trend can be increasing or decreasing as well as linear or nonlinear.
 2. **Irregular** This component is uncertain.
-In every time series, there's an unpredictable component that makes it a random variable which is as a results of a short-term fluctuations in a series which are not systematic and in some instances not predictable.
+In every time series, there's an unpredictable component that makes it a random variable, resulting from short-term fluctuations in a series that are not systematic and, in some instances, not predictable.
-3. **Seasonality**: It is the regular pattern of up and down fluctuations in a time series.
-It may be a short term variation occurring due to seasonal factors, in seasonality there's a situation in which the data experiences regular and predictable changes
+3. **Seasonality**: The regular pattern of up and down fluctuations in a time series.
+It may be a short term variation occurring due to seasonal factors.
+In seasonality, there's a situation in which the data experiences regular and predictable changes
 4. **Cyclicity**: In straightforward terms, this variation is caused by circumstances that repeat at irregular intervals. the length of the cycle is described as the period

 ![Simple](/engineering-education/introduction-to-time-series/img.jpg)